-- Applicability applies to all blasting related to demolition, excavation, construction and development. - Permit requires a permit from the CEO at least 10 days prior to any blasting and posting notice on the site that a blasting permit is being sought.
-No blasting is allowd until a permit is issued - Notification publish application for the permit prior to submitting application and provide written notice to people within 250 feet at least 10 days prior to first blast - Blasting notice provide notice to the CEO at least 24 hours prior to any blast as well as property owners who request to be notified - Preblast survey applicant must offer to conduct a preblast survey for all properties within 250 feet as well as water tests for drinking water wells - Seismic monitor require applicant to monitor blasting.
+- Applicability applies to all blasting related to demolition, excavation, construction and development. - Permit requires a permit from the CEO at least 5 days prior to any blasting.
+No blasting is allowed until a permit is issued. - Notification requires applicant to publish notice of the application for the permit prior to submitting the application and provide written notice to people within 250 feet at least 10 days prior to first blast. - Blasting notice requires applicant to provide notice to the CEO at least 24 hours prior to any blast as well as to property owners who request to be notified - Preblast survey requires the applicant to offer to conduct a preblast survey for all properties within 250 feet as well as water tests for drinking water wells - Seismic monitoring requires the applicant to monitor the blasting and maintain the records.

-Proposed Amendments to the City Code Regulating Blasting
+Proposed Amendment to the Code of Ordinances Relating to Blasting

-Amend the City Code by creating a new Chapter 13 Blasting in Title 13 Health and Safety to read as follows:
+Amend Title 13 Health and Safety in the Code of Ordinances by creating a new Chapter 13 Blasting to read: